 Majur Juac was born in Sudan and learned to play chess in a refugee camp in Kenya.
 He moved to the United States and became a National Master in 2011 (and a Life Master in 2017).
 For the past six years he has taught chess in class rooms, after school programs and as a private instructor.
 His aim is to teach students how to think for themselves.
 To Majur "thinking" is—after all—the art of chess.
 He centers his teaching on learning skills to attack the enemy king, when to break chess "rules," and how to creatively investigate the board.

-Irina Krush is the current and seven time US Women's Chess Champion.
-In 2013, she became the first American woman to earn the title of Grandmaster.
-She has been a member of the US Women's Olympiad team since the age of 14, representing the country in eight events.
-In 2004 and 2006 she helped the team earn historic silver and bronze medals.
+Irina Krush is a seven time US Women's Chess Champion.
+In 2013, she became the first American woman to earn the Grandmaster title.
+She has been a member of the US Women's Olympiad team since the age of 14, representing the country in ten events.
+In 2004 and 2008 she helped the team earn historic silver and bronze medals, and won an individual silver medal at the most recent Olympiad in 2018.
 Irina has many years of teaching experience, with both private students and larger classes.
 She has taught across the US and enjoys sharing her passion for the game.
 She graduated from NYU in 2006 with a BA in International Relations.